Tax strategy – Odfjell Drilling Group

 Odfjell Drilling Ltd. is listed on the Oslo Stock Exchange.
 Odfjell Drilling Ltd. is the parent company of the Odfjell Drilling Group and is a truly international business.
 The Group is currently conducting projects in more than 20 countries; with its main activities based in Norway, the UK, the Netherlands, Romania, United Arab Emirates, and the Philippines.

 Our Tax Strategy

 Odfjell Drilling Group (or “the Group”) regards the publication of this tax strategy as complying with its duty under paragraph 16 (2) of Schedule 19 of the Finance Act 2016 to publish its tax strategy in the current financial year.
-This tax strategy is applicable for the year ended 31 December 2018.

 The overall aim of the tax strategy is to support its business by maintaining a sustainable tax rate, while mitigating tax risks and complying with rules and regulations in the applicable jurisdictions in which Odfjell Drilling operates.